Monticello AVA: Terroir

-The geographical features of gaps in the Blue Ridge Mountains to the east causes “rivers of cold air” to flow through corridors that converge east of the Monticello AVA.
+The geographical features of gaps in the Blue Ridge Mountains to the east causes "rivers of cold air" to flow through corridors that converge east of the Monticello AVA.
 It is manifested by the tendency of the cool air to sink along the surrounding topography and drain to the surface of the valley floors.
 This atmospheric phenomenon draws warmer air closer to the ground and reduces the incidence of frost damage.
 As a result, the climate is favorable to viticulture in Monticello AVA where temperatures are 4 to 5 F-change warmer than the surrounding areas.
 The warmer weather produces a longer growing season and protection from vine-freeze which can be fatal to ripening grapes.
-The season is a minimum of 190-200 day average in the AVA compared to areas further east and south that average 150 days and less.
+The season is a minimum of 190–200 day average in the AVA compared to areas further east and south that average 150 days and less.
 To maximize vine protection, vignerons selected sites with sunny, south-easterly exposure at 800 ft and above between the mountain slopes.
+The USDA plant hardiness zones range from 6a to 7b.